serafinsanchez/firebase-practice/docs/instructions.md

    - Implement caching strategies where appropriate.

 2. **Scalability:**
-   - Use Firebase’s scalable services.
+   - Use Firebase's scalable services.
    - Ensure Next.js pages are optimized for high traffic.

 3. **Security:**